 - Copy the text in the SP Metadata text field.

 - Open any text editor.
-Paste the copied text and save as a .xml file.
+Paste the copied text and save it as a .xml file.
 Save the .xml file in a convenient location, as it will be required in the next step.

 Shibboleth IDP Configuration